macali86/azure-database-migration124/README.md

 After refreshing the Object Explorer we can see our maintenance plan under Maintenance Plans, we right-click and select execute to run the plan.
 Once it has executed we can see it in the design window, here we can click on the calendar button and set a weekly automated schedule to back up.

 Finally, we go into our Azure storage container and we can see that a backup has been uploaded, we now have 2 files in our container.

+## Disaster Recovery Simulation

+Here we will simulate the process of losing data in our production database and the steps we can take to restore the database, each process will be documented to ensure that full data is restored without any critical loss.

+The first step is to go into Azure Data Studio and connect to our production Azure SQL Database, once the connetion has been established we choose a table we would like to alter, in my case I used Person.EmailAddress.
+Then we complete the follwoing steps;

+- Right-click on the connected Azure SQL Server and select new query,
+- Run the following query;

+    SELECT *
+    FROM Person.EmailAddress;

+- Here we can see the data that is outputted, if we scroll to the bottom of the table, we can see there are 19972 rows in total,
+- Now we run the follwoing query to simulate the data loss;

+    DELETE TOP (100)
+    FROM dbo.dim_products;

+- For some reason the query did not delete the top 100 but did delete 100 rows, after running it a couple of times, and then then running the SELECT query again and scrolling to the bottom, we can see there are 19172 total rows.

+Now we have simulated the data loss we have to restore the data by going into our Azure portal, once logged into the portal we do the following;

+- Navigate to the Azure SQL database dashboard, in our case it is adventureworks-az-db,
+- Click in the restore tab, this will redirect you to another page,
+- Select a restore point, we chose 23/01/2024 09:00:00 AM,
+- Create a new name for the database, ours was adventureworks-az-db-restored-1,
+- Click create, then review and create.

+The deployment can take a while, so we have to be patient.

+Once the deployment has been completed we can go back into Azure Data Studio and create a new connection, we select the restored database to connect to and when we run the SELECT query the total number of rows is 19972 once again, showing that the database has been successfully restored.

+Finally, we go back into Azure and delete the SQL Databse that has been corrupted.